 I can't image why there should be a problem with resolution in a video made in 2014.
 The videos we are getting these days generally have wonderful clarity of detail.
 But I noticed weak resolution in this title even in the very first images showing the orchestra (in the relatively dark pit) playing overture music.
 My initial reaction was to check the disc to see if maybe I'd been sent a DVD by mistake.

 The yellow cast is easier to grasp: it appears that Neil Austin saturated the stage in Act 1 with yellow flood lights augmented by white spot lights on the stars.
 The yellow light would be consistent with the colors in the Ringwood designs.
 Probably this all looked great live.
 But the yellow cast looks garish, unnatural, and unpleasant on my calibrated HT display.
 It also seems to lead to pasty, washed-out skin tones for the dancers.
-I next played the disc on a new, uncalibrated, inexpensive Visio TV (used successfully for watching commercial TV).
-On the Visio the yellow cast was even worse (with gold jewelry worn by the slave girls at the rear of the stage reflecting glare).
+I next played the disc on a new, uncalibrated, inexpensive Vizio TV (used successfully for watching commercial TV).
+On the Vizio the yellow cast was even worse (with gold jewelry worn by the slave girls at the rear of the stage reflecting glare).
 This would suggest that subject title is not suitable to watch on a typical TV!

 The yellow glare persists throughout Act 1 even if it at times seems reduced.
 For example, when the three Odalisques (Shiori Kase, Alison McWhinney, and Laurretta Summerscales) come on stage, I think each gets a white spotlight and the yellow background light is reduced: